On the classical limit of quantum mechanics, fundamental graininess and chaos: compatibility of chaos with the correspondence principle: Graininess

+In this section we describe our approach of the graininess.
+As we mentioned in the introduction the key is to average a point-test-distribution function on minimal rectangular boxes of the phase space.
+The motivation of this approach lies in the fact that we can obtain a classical limit (and its limitations) searching the trajectories of the rectangular boxes (and later of the cells) we will consider as ``points", integrating the Heisenberg equation, and then studying the deformations of the cells under the motion (as in \cite{Omnes}).

-Up to here we have found the hypersurfaces where the classical trajectories lay.
+In section 4.3 we have found the hypersurfaces where the classical trajectories lay.
 Now we want to find the classical motions in these trajectories.
-Thus we need to define the notion of "a point that moves".
+Thus we need to define the notion of ``\emph{a point that moves}".
 But in quantum mechanics there is not such a thing.
-In fact it is well known that the commutation relations and its consequence, the indetermination principle, establishes a fundamental graininess in "quantum phase space".
+In fact it is well known that the commutation relations and its consequence, the indetermination principle, establishes a fundamental graininess in the ``quantum phase space".
 Precisely if we call $\widehat{J}$ and $\widehat{\Theta }$ two generic conjugated operators (e. g. in our case $\widehat{J}$ will be the constants of the motion $\widehat{H\text{ }},$ $\widehat{P}_{iI}$ and $\widehat{\Theta }$ the corresponding configuration operators) we have

 and therefore